 Based on the applied loads and expected operating environment the joint’s configuration can be determined including details such as the preload in the fastener, flange dimensions and the materials used.
-Following this, the functionality and strength of the joint system should be verfied by calculating all relevant Margins of Safety (MoS) according the Equations presented in this document (see 5.3.2 below).
+Following this, it is important to verify the functionality and strength of the joint system by calculating all relevant Margins of Safety (MoS) according the Equations presented in this document (see 5.3.2 below).

 Margins of Safety

-Positive values should be demonstrated for all MoS that are applicable to the specific type of joint.
+It is important to demonstrate positive values for all MoS that are applicable to the specific type of joint.

 The generic equation for a Margin of Safety is,